qudo-code/template--discord-bot/README.md

 Once you get the hang of things, checkout [discord.js](https://discord.js.org/#/docs/main/stable/general/welcome) to expand your knowldge regarding communicating with Discord.

 ## Setup Development Discord Server
-It's recommended that you make a new Discrod server to use as a staging/development environment for your bot.
+I recommend that you make a new Discrod server to use as a staging/development environment for your bot.

 ## Create Discord Application
 1. Go to the [Discord Application Page](https://discord.com/developers/applications/) and create a new application.